TovarischPootis/ns-docs/README.md

 Each category can handle multiple pages/sections.
 Use GitHub markdown in .md the page/section files (https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

 Note: Each category will automatically populate with a table of contents, so don't worry about that.
+Also, try to keep a uniform style please.
+No giant headers where they are not necessary.
+A section header will automatically populate.

 ## Categories
 When you make a folder on the repo, it will create a category on the website: